Intel Compilers

 Current installations

 There are various Intel compiler versions installed as modules.
+To make them available, you need to first load the appropriate software stack module.

 Intel compiler version